MrCsabaToth/gopro-utils/README.md

 User friendly and cross-platform tool for extracting the telemetry: https://goprotelemetryextractor.com/free

+Note: The GoPro HERO13 has GPS data with a different structure use some of the alternative tools listed on this readme to parse it.

 I forked stilldavid's project ( https://github.com/stilldavid/gopro-utils ) to achieve 3 things:

 - Export the data in csv format from /bin/gpmd2csv/gpmd2csv.go